Vigneshps27/M1_DigitalClock_Utility/1_Requirements/README.md

 # REQUIREMENTS

 A digital clock is used to measure accurate time.
 It is also used as stop watch.
 It indicates the current time.
-This is done by indicating hours, minutes and seconds in the format of numbers.A hour is a period of time equal to a twenty-fourth part of a day and night and divided into 60 minutes, a minute is a period of time equal to sixty seconds or a sixtieth of an hour and a second is a sixtieth of a minute.It can be used in both(Linux and Windows).
+This is done by indicating hours, minutes and seconds in the format of numbers.A hour is a period of time equal to a twenty-fourth part of a day and night and divided into 60 minutes, a minute is a period of time equal to sixty seconds or a sixtieth of an hour and a second is a sixtieth of a minute.

 # Defining System